RoshakN/course-materials/jonasSchmedtmann/09-destructuringModernOperatorsStrings/06-loopArraysWithForOf.md

 # Loop Arrays with For-Of

-Until now we used the `for` or `while` loop to work with all the components of an array, but with those methods we have to make a `counter` variable and update oit in every loop and that's a lot of work.
+Until now we used the `for` or `while` loop to work with all the components of an array, but with those methods we have to make a `counter` variable and update it in every loop and that's a lot of work.
 The `for of` loop makes this process easy.

 The syntax is quite easy.
 Note that the `item` variable can be named anything and is just representing the value in each iteration.